The Ireland team that needs to start the World Cup qualifier against Serbia - Pundit Arena

 After a series of uninspiring displays in 2020 – most notably in the Euro play-off semi-final defeat by Slovakia – Ireland will be desperate to set the tone for a more positive qualifying campaign as they bid to reach their first World Cup in 20 years.

-With that in mind, here is the starting XI Kenny must select to secure three points in Serbia.
+With that in mind, here is the starting XI Kenny must select to secure three points in Serbia, in his trusted 4-3-3.

 There are no two ways about it: losing Darren Randolph to injury is a major blow.
 The West Ham keeper has been as consistent as any Irish player over the last few years, and while his shot-stopping prowess will be missed over the next week or so, his absence paves the way for the next generation.

-It was heartening to see 19-year-old Gavin Bazunu called into the squad, but provided he is fit, Kelleher should be in line to win his first senior cap.
+It was heartening to see 19-year-old Gavin Bazunu called into the squad, and it would have been great to see Caoimhin Kelleher win his first senior cap.

-The Corkman played 10 times for the Under-21s under Kenny, and has appeared five times for Liverpool this season with the 22-year-old attracting praise from Jurgen Klopp among others.
+But the Liverpool goalkeeper has been ruled out through injury.
+That leaves Mark Travers, currently on loan from Bournemouth with Swindon Town, in line to win his third senior Ireland cap.

 Seamus Coleman (captain)